miladylife/miladystationA/README.md

 ???
 question in comments of mintMiladys: should skip calling MAX_MILADYSTATIONS by just hard coding it? ie 1212, 30

 am running this on remix is why no import included.
+It is also why miladyHolderCheck is set to return a value matter what, since the Remix Ethereum machine is virtual / not real / unable to check milady mainnet.

 https://github.com/Vectorized/solady